 - Red Potatoes - If you don’t have brown potatoes on hand, no biggie!
 You can replace them with red potatoes, and every bite will be just as scrumptious!

-- Mushrooms - If you are a fan of mushrooms, you should add in a few!
-They give an earthy flavor to the dish that can’t be beaten.
+- Mushrooms—If you are a fan of mushrooms, you should add a few!
+They give the dish an earthy flavor that can’t be beaten.

 - Onions - Can’t live without onions?
 Add some in this chowder and gobble up a bowl of hot soup.